cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Content Testing:
   - Folder structure clean up routines - Photos written, need other content types and integration
   - Add tests for the common content validation
-  - Need Generation and Integration tests for image, note, link - file and photo done
+  - Need Generation and Integration tests for links - file, photo, image and note done
+  - Need to integrate image and note changes back into the gui editors
  - Look at using NavLink tag in menu and/or wrapping with nav tag
  - A bad content code should be handled better
  - Wrap the Out of Memory that System.Drawing Image FromFile can throw that doesn't actually mean out of memory and rather means 'format issue'